Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 #### Keil MDK

 The CMSIS-Toolbox is shipped as part of the installer.
-The tools are located in the `ARM\ctools` directory of the MDK installation.
+The tools are located in the `ARM\cmsis-toolbox` directory of the MDK installation.

-Adding the binary directory of the ctools directory to your **PATH** environment variable allows you to invoke the tools at the command line without the need to specify the full path (default: `C:\Keil_v5\ARM\ctools\bin`)
+Adding the binary directory of the cmsis-toolbox directory to your **PATH** environment variable allows you to invoke the tools at the command line without the need to specify the full path (default: `C:\Keil_v5\ARM\cmsis-toolbox\bin`)

-For sharing the pack directory between MDK and the ctools it is required that both **CMSIS_PACK_ROOT** environment variable and the **RTE_PATH** setting in the MDK's TOOLS.INI (default: C:\Keil_v5\TOOLS.INI) point to the same directory.
+For sharing the pack directory between MDK and the CMSIS-Toolbox it is required that both **CMSIS_PACK_ROOT** environment variable and the **RTE_PATH** setting in the MDK's TOOLS.INI (default: C:\Keil_v5\TOOLS.INI) point to the same directory.
 Note that in case the default location `%localappdata%\Arm\Packs` was selected during installation, the setting of **CMSIS_PACK_ROOT** environment variable is not required.

-The **CMSIS_COMPILER_ROOT** environment varible is not required if the compiler configuration files provided in ctools/etc are used.
+The **CMSIS_COMPILER_ROOT** environment varible is not required if the compiler configuration files provided in cmsis-toolbox/etc are used.

 > Note: At the Windows command prompt, use `set` to list all environment variables.